liris-xr/HERA/README.md

 ## Introduction

 HERA is a no-code AR authoring platform for cultural heritage.
 It is entirely web-based and does not need any coding abilities.
+For more informations, check [the paper](https://hal.science/hal-04725966v1) and the [demo video](https://www.youtube.com/watch?v=ZqwUtapg_Bk).

 This file is intended to help you configure and start the project for development.